vivekvardhan2810/CGPA/README.md

  <P><b>Steps That I Used for Calculating My CGPA:</b></P>
 <P>1.
 I Added a new column for 'Term Credits' if not already present, representing the total credits for each term.</P>
 <p>2.
 Calculate the 'Term Grade Points' for each term by multiplying 'GPA' with 'Term Credits'.</p>
+<p>3.
+Sum the 'Term Grade Points' and 'Term Credits' columns for all terms.</p>